willmendesneto/micro-frontend-pages/README.md

 - Slides: https://goo.gl/51sDkh
 - Youtube video: https://goo.gl/KK7K4N

+## Examples of this project using Angular

+To check this example using Angular in [this link](http://bit.ly/ngx-micro-frontend-pages)

 ## Setup

 Please make sure that you have Docker and Docker compose installed in your machine.
 After that, just run the command